 - By direct communication with the debtor

 - By taking custody of the property or selling customer property

 - By hiring debt collection service

-7) Explain what is Fair Debt Collection Practices Act?
+7) What is the Fair Debt Collection Practices Act?

-It is an act which is prevalent and valid in U.S, and it creates guidelines according to which the bill collectors may conduct business, and it also determines the rights of consumers involved with bill collectors.
+It is an act which is prevalent and valid in the U.S. and it creates guidelines according to which the bill collectors may conduct business, and it also determines the rights of consumers involved with bill collectors.